ehsanasgari/DiTaxa/README.md

 <h1>Installation</h1>

-For the detailed installation using conda virtual machine please look at the <a href='https://github.com/ehsanasgari/DiTaxa/tree/master/installations'> installation guideline </a>.
+For the detailed installation using conda virtual environment please refer to the <a href='https://github.com/ehsanasgari/DiTaxa/tree/master/installations'> installation guideline </a>.

 <h1> User Manual </h1>

-A sample run for DiTaxa can be as follows:
+The parameteres for running DiTaxa are as follows:

 ```
 python3 ditaxa.py --indir address_of_samples --ext extension_of_the_files --outdir output_directory --dbname database_name --cores 20 --fast2label mapping_file_from_name_to_phenotype --phenomap mapping_labels_to_binary_1_or_0_phenotype